-I purchased the game Racoon Rumpus, a game by educational insights, off of Amazon.
+I purchased Racoon Rumpus, a game by educational insights, off Amazon.
 Yep, I love my Amazon prime!!!
 This is a fun game to use in therapy.
-There are so many great activities and targets you can use this game for.
+There are many great activities and targets you can use this game for.
 These are some of the concepts we worked on this week with this game:

 - Identifying the occupation of the costumes.

 - What do they use the items for?